Para español, haga clic "LANGUAGE (IDIOMA)" en la esquina superior derecha O en el móvil, haga clic en "Menu" y luego en "LANGUAGE (IDIOMA)."

 What is family resource center?

 The Family Resource Center (FRC) is a place where you can obtain resources, check-out learning materials, participate in programs, workshops and trainings.
 We provide families with information on educating and supporting student learning in school and in the home.
 The Family Resource Center empowers families and cares for students by offering resources and helping to connect families with community resources.
 We work toward successful community integration of parents and students.
 We encourage all parents to become partners in education by being better informed and participating in school and community activities.
+The center also provides interpretation and translation services in the district.

 Our family resource center will: